 |

-benefited by you, but it feels your influence without seeing you.
-Why do you
+world is benefited by you, but it feels your influence without seeing you.
+Why

-not make yourself more widely known?"
-Could her friends know how little time
+do you not make yourself more widely known?"
+Could her friends know how little

-the author has had, in which to make herself outwardly known except through her
+time the author has had, in which to make herself outwardly known except

-laborious publications, and how much time and toil are still required to
+through her laborious publications, and how much time and toil are still

-establish the stately operations of Christian Science, they would understand
+required to establish the stately operations of Christian Science, they would

-why she is so secluded.
-Others could not take her place, even if willing so to
+understand why she is so secluded.
+Others could not take her place, even if

-do.
-She therefore remains unseen at her post, seeking no self aggrandizement
+willing so to do.
+She therefore remains unseen at her post, seeking no self

 If from an injury or from any cause, a